christofferholmstedt/eclipse-plugin-tested/docs/index.md

 ---
 layout: docs
-title: About
+title: Welcome
-next_section: installation
+next_section: example
-permalink: /docs/home/
+permalink: /docs/about/
 ---
 TestED is an ecplise plugin aimed towards helping Java developers to improve testing while doing test driven development.
 The inspiration is drawn from